abdelmagid07/Restaurant-Roulette/README.md

 ---
 ## Workflow and AI tools
-AI-assistant tools were used intentionally to accelerate development and maintain full ownership and understanding of the codebase.
+AI-assistant tools were used intentionally to accelerate development while maintaining full ownership and understanding of the codebase.

 - **ChatGPT & Claude**
-  Used for architecture brainstorming, API integration guidance, and debugging support (e.g., Flask and React frontend communication, deployment issues, and error diagnosis).
+  Used for brainstorming, API integration guidance, and debugging support (e.g., Flask and React frontend communication, deployment issues, and error diagnosis).

 - **GitHub Copilot**
   Used for boilerplate generation and inline code suggestions during React and Flask development.